Bill found John curled up on the couch; he looked miserable. Bill asked, “What’s wrong with you?”

 - Dry mouth

-These physical effects are often accompanied by mental and emotional symptoms.
+These physical effects of dope sickness are often accompanied by mental and emotional withdrawal symptoms.
 Those who are dope sick may also experience:

-Due to the seriousness of some of these symptoms, it’s best to deal with dope sickness in a medically supervised setting.
-It’s also helpful for friends and family to provide a solid support system during this time.
+Due to the seriousness of some of the symptoms of dope sickness, it’s best to deal with dope sickness in a medically supervised setting.
+It’s also helpful for friends and family to help by providing a solid support system during this time.

-These unpleasant symptoms typically drive users to continue abusing drugs; going back to using can feel like the only “cure” for dope sickness.
+The unpleasant symptoms of being dope sick typically drive users to continue abusing drugs; going back to using can feel like the only “cure” for dope sickness.
 More drugs might temporarily relieve withdrawal symptoms, but the drugs will inevitably run out again and the sickness will return.
 In truth, this cycle of sickness will never end if the user doesn’t go through the detox process and achieve sobriety on the other side.
+Rehabilitation treatment that meets your specific needs will help you to stay sober long-term and prevent relapse.

 Additional Reading: Will These New Tools Help to Fight Opioid Addiction?